meetings/developer-docs/data-api/resources/suggested_meetings/README.md

 ## Insert

 Call this function to specify the list of suggestions that currently have their beginning time within the specified timespan.
+If no timespan is specified, does not remove removed suggestions but still works.

     POST /v1/users/:id/suggested_meetings/set_for_source_batch

     {
         container_id : s,
         container_type : s,
-        source_id_in_container : s,
+        source_id_inside_container : s,

-        timespan_begin_epoch : i, // start of covered timespan
+        timespan_begin_epoch : i, // start of covered timespan, optional
-        timespan_end_epoch : i, // end of covered timespan
+        timespan_end_epoch : i, // end of covered timespan, optional

         suggestions : [
             {